ahmedsaheed/website/data/second-brain/tolstoy.md

 Sadly, Leo died in 1910 at the age of 82, though the residue of his remarkable literature has long lived till this day which has now gained an unforgettable honor around the world

 > “Everyone thinks of changing the world, but no one thinks of changing himself.”

+>  “Respect was invented to cover the empty place where love should be.”

+>  “If you look for perfection, you'll never be content.”

+>   “We lost because we told ourselves we lost.”

+>   “Boredom: the desire for desires.”